Skip to content

 1. Ask "Do I really need to hold this meeting?"
 Use the flowchart below from the Harvard Business Review to reduce meetings.
 Fewer meetings = more productive work time.

-2. Use meeting management software for planning: Meeting management and visitor management software can streamline and even automate the planning and visitor sign-in.
+2. Use corporate meeting management programs for planning: Meeting management and visitor management software can streamline and even automate the planning and visitor sign-in.
 This can save you hours every week — and ensure your business makes the most of current resources.

 3. Create an agenda: Every meeting should have a plan, including the purpose of the meeting, priorities, and an ideal outcome.